devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 With this job in your pipeline, it will automatically create the version the next time you commit to your fork of the `jwt-pizza` repository.

-## ☑ Assignment
+## ☑ Exercise

 Do the following:

 1. Review your GitHub Action workflow for `jwt-pizza` to see how it creates and uses a version number.
 1. Modify your GitHub Action workflow for `jwt-pizza` so that it automatically creates a tag and version that represents the production release.

-Go to the associated Canvas assignment and submit a screenshot of the resulting release.
-This should look something like this:
+Once you are done, it should look something like this:

 ![Automatic release](automaticRelease.png)